Gateway Park (New Jersey)

 Gateway Park is a 25 acres riverfront park in Camden and Pennsauken Township, New Jersey that runs along a half mile section of the Cooper River.
 It consists of a one-mile paved multi use trail for walking and casual biking.
 Future plans call for creation of a boat launch for paddled vessels such as canoes and kayaks.

 The trail is connected with the regional Circuit Trails initiative, a network of trails across multiple parks in the Greater Philadelphia region that connect southern New Jersey to Pennsylvania.
 The park is a member of Alliance for Watershed Education of the Delaware River which actively promotes the understanding and value of the Delaware River watershed.

 This is an urban park that is part of the revitalization of the Camden waterfront.
 The tract was previously filled with derelict buildings and seedy establishments.
-Gateway Park is one of a number of parks in the Camden area that are contributing to the revitalization of the Camden waterfront which also includes the recently opened Cramer Hill Preserve, Petty's Island nature preserve and Coopers Poynt Waterfront park among others.
+Gateway Park is one of a number of parks in the Camden area that are contributing to the revitalization of the Camden waterfront which also includes the recently opened Cramer Hill Preserve, Petty's Island (Pennsauken)nature preserve and Coopers Poynt Waterfront park among others.

 Gateway Park is owned by Camden County Municipal Utilities Authority (CCMUA) and is managed by New Jersey Conservation Foundation.